MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure.md

 ## Security principles

-The focus of the data management and analytics scenario is based on key management principles:
+The focus of the cloud scale analytics is based on key management principles:

 | Principle | Description |
 |--|--|